UPDATE 1-French PM overrules farm minister on pesticide ban

 (Adds details, background)

-PARIS, June 26 France's prime minister said on Monday a ban on bee-harming pesticides would go into force as planned in 2018 following a public disagreement between his farm and environment ministers.
+PARIS, June 26 (Reuters) - France's prime minister said on Monday a ban on bee-harming pesticides would go into force as planned in 2018 following a public disagreement between his farm and environment ministers.

 At issue is a law banning widely used neonicotinoids after research pointed to risks that they could harm bees, which play a crucial role pollinating crops.